thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-windows-csharp-manage.md

         }

-2. Ajoutez le code suivant à la méthode Main pour appeler la méthode que vous venez d’ajouter :
+2. To call the method that you just added, add this code to the Main method:

         GetVirtualMachineAsync(
           credential,